enso-org/enso/gui/.github/ISSUE_TEMPLATE/feature-request.md

 ### Motivation
 <!--
-- A description of the motivation for adding this feature to BaseGL.
+- A description of the motivation for adding this feature to Enso IDE.
 - Ideally this would include use-cases that support the feature.
 -->